Stanko/Stanko.github.io/README.md

 ### Future

 - [ ] OG image generation
-- [ ] Improve watchers in dev mode (partially done)
-  - 404 is not covered (I'll probably leave it as it is for now)
+- [ ] 404 is not covered by a watcher (I'll probably leave it as it is for now)
 - [ ] Simplify stats year chart.
 Add word count legend on the right.
 - [ ] Replace index.tsx with index.mdx for root pages - this will also remove the need to add pathname by hand in templates
 - [ ] Experiment with variable fonts